Garden Soil, Supplies, And Tips

 Tomato Cages

-Here is a picture of my raised garden beds and the tomato cages I purchase from Glover Nursery in South Jordan, Utah.
-I have had these for at least 15 years, they do not fall apart.
+Here is a picture of my raised garden beds and the tomato cages I purchased from Glover Nursery in South Jordan, Utah.
+I have had these for at least 15 years; they do not fall apart.
 They are the only ones I will buy.
-If you live near this nursery I highly recommend this brand called “Sturdy Cages”.
+If you live near this nursery, I highly recommend this brand called “Sturdy Cages.”

 Tomato and Pepper Blossom End Rot (brown spot):

-This disease is caused by too much water (overstressed) or too much nitrogen, in most cases.
+This disease is usually caused by too much water (overstressed) or too much nitrogen.
 Plants need calcium because they have a calcium deficiency.

 Your tomato plants need calcium.
-You can buy a spray when the flowers first appear.
-You can also add crumbled eggshells deep into the soil to help with the calcium levels.
-Here again, we need to check our pH levels.
+You can buy a spray when the flowers first appear, or you can add crumbled eggshells deep into the soil to help with the calcium levels.
+Again, we need to check our pH levels.

 Final Word

-Please plant a garden, I’m feeling an urgency to make sure people learn to produce their own food.
-If you have access to a community garden that would be awesome.
-I’m lucky enough to have a small yard where I can produce enough vegetables for our family using the space in my backyard.
-We will be canning and pressure canning even more vegetables this fall.
+Please plant a garden; I feel an urgency to ensure people learn to produce their own food.
+If you have access to a community garden, that would be awesome.
+I’m lucky to have a small yard where I can produce enough vegetables for our family using the space in my backyard.
 Please be prepared for the unexpected.
-I strongly believe hard times are coming.
+May God Bless this world, Linda

 Linda ~ I wish I had a spot to grow a garden but I live in an apartment complex.
 I do have a balcony but it only gets good afternoon sun and even that is blocked by the balcony wall!
 I do grow some things in pots but many things don’t do well in pots.
 I have seen a number of ideas on Pinterest but I don’t have the room or the ability to hang things so some of the ideas are worthless to me.
 AND, growing in pots is a learning experience to say the least.
 I also use Miracle Grow potting soil in my pots.